danitrave/SCALT/docs/source/intro.rst

 The outpus are:

 1. a **REPORT.html** file reporting a collection of plots that summarize the results of the experiment;
-2. a directory called **results_directory** which contains all the metadata originated from the analysis.
+2. a directory containing additional results and metadata originated from the analysis.
+By default, the name of the directory is **results_directory**.